gamaliel-ai/gamaliel-prompts/CONTRIBUTING.md

 - **Theological Fidelity**: All contributions must align with core Christian doctrines and the authority of Scripture
 - **Transparency**: All changes must be clearly documented and open for review.
-- **Biblical Foundation**: All prompts and guardrails must be rooted in Scripture and respect the intended theological perspective.
+- **Biblical Foundation**: All prompts and guidelines must be rooted in Scripture and respect the intended theological perspective.
 - **Respectful Collaboration**: We welcome contributors from diverse Christian backgrounds who share our commitment to biblical fidelity.
 Engage with humility, respect, and a spirit of learning while honoring our theological foundations.
 - **No Proselytizing**: This is a space for open, honest, and respectful dialogue—not for promoting any one tradition over others.